Anyone (Justin Bieber song)

-"Anyone" is a song by Canadian singer Justin Bieber.
-It was released through Def Jam Recordings on January 1, 2021, as the third single from his sixth studio album, Justice.
-Jon Bellion wrote the song with Bieber and producers Andrew Watt, the Monsters & Strangerz production trio (Alexander Izquierdo, Jordan K. Johnson, and Stefan Johnson), alongside Michael Pollack and Raul Cubina.
+"Anyone" is a song by the Canadian singer Justin Bieber.
+It was released through Def Jam Recordings as the third single from his sixth studio album, Justice, on January 1, 2021.
+Bieber wrote the song with producers Jon Bellion, Andrew Watt, and the Monsters & Strangerz production trio (Alexander Izquierdo, Jordan K. Johnson, and Stefan Johnson), alongside Michael Pollack and Raul Cubina.
 At the 64th Annual Grammy Awards, "Anyone" received a nomination for Best Pop Solo Performance.

 Background

 Bieber revealed on April 10, 2020, during an Instagram Live that he had recorded a song called "Anyone".
 On December 30, 2020, Bieber announced on Twitter that the song would be released on January 1, 2021.
 He revealed the cover art and a 15-second trailer of the song's accompanying music video the following day.
 On December 31, 2020, Bieber performed his first full concert since 2017, which included the debut performance of "Anyone".
 Speaking of the song, Bieber said: "'Anyone' is such a special, hopeful, anthemic song.
 It sets the tone for a brighter new year full of hope and possibility".

+On February 7, 2021, a demo version of Anyone performed by Camila Cabello leaked, following snippets that had leaked five days prior.
+The demo suggests that Anyone was once purposed for Cabello's late 2019 album Romance, possibly as a Target exclusive, before the song was ultimately given to Bieber.

-Composition and lyrics
+Composition

 "Anyone" is a 1980s and 1990s-inspired synth-pop power ballad with a rhythmic pulse and blue-eyed soul influences.
 The song is three minutes and 10 seconds in length.

 Chart performance

 "Anyone" debuted at its peak of number two on the Canadian Hot 100 issued for January 16, 2021.
 Music Canada certified the song Double Platinum.
 On the US Billboard Hot 100, it debuted and peaked at number six; it earned a Double Platinum certification from the Recording Industry Association of America (RIAA), which denotes 2,000,000 units based on sales and track-equivalent on-demand streams.
-"Anyone" entered at number four on the UK Singles Chart, and the British Phonographic Industry (BPI) certified it Gold.
+"Anyone" entered at number four on the UK Singles Chart, and the British Phonographic Industry (BPI) certified it Platinum.
 In Australia, the song debuted at number five and went Platinum.
-It peaked at number nine in New Zealand and received a Gold certification.
+It peaked at number nine in New Zealand and received a Double Platinum certification.
 "Anyone" charted within the top 10 of national record charts, at number two in Norway, number three in Denmark, number four in Hungary, Singapore, number five in Ireland, number six in Sweden, number seven in the Netherlands, number eight in Malaysia, and number nine in Finland.
 It received a Platinum certification in Denmark.